irvingpalacios/waste-treatment/README.md

 - Pandas
 - Numpy
-- Data visualization (Tableau, matplotlib and Seaborn), ML algorithms (SKLEARN library).
+- Data visualization (Tableau, matplotlib and Seaborn)
+- Null values imputer (KNN Imputer).
+- ML algorithms (SKLEARN library)

 Using a Dataset from The World Bank I analyzed the type of wastes and treatment of them by country.
 Trying to findd out opportunity areas and clustered them with ML.